Faculty Resources

 Embedded Tutors: Embedded tutors attend classes and interact with the students during the class session.
 Embedded tutors work best in classes that have higher amounts of vocal participation, group work, or more interactive activities, like labs, as they are encouraged to be active participants.
-Embedded tutors also have individual tutoring hours in the Learning Center, so students in your class can make individual or small group appointments (2-4 students).
+Embedded tutors may also have individual tutoring hours in the Learning Center, so students in your class can make individual or small group appointments (2-4 students).

 Group Tutor Leads: Formerly called Supplemental Instruction (SI) leaders, group tutor leads are tutors who have received at least one full semester of training in the Learning Center.
-Group tutor leads attend classes, take notes, observe where students may be having difficulty with the material, and then plan 60- or 75-minute weekly group tutoring sessions.
+Group tutor leads attend classes, take notes, quietly observe where students may be having difficulty with the material, and then plan 60-minute weekly group tutoring sessions.
 The group tutor lead will set this group tutoring schedule with your class during the first few weeks of the semester; group tutoring sessions typically begin Week 3 or 4.

 Embedded tutors interact with students during class sessions by answering questions, encouraging more conversation and discussion in small groups, providing verbal feedback, and can provide valuable student insight and perspective into your course.
 Please communicate regularly with your embedded tutor, especially when you want them to address anything specific during class.